MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/jobs/contoso-coffee-jobs-intro.md

 ms.custom: bap-template
 ---

-# Introduction to Contoso Coffee Jobs and Project Management
+# <a name="introduction-to-contoso-coffee-jobs-and-project-management"></a>Introduction to Contoso Coffee Jobs and Project Management

 Contoso Coffee is a fictitious company that produces consumer and commercial coffee makers.
 The **Contoso Coffee** apps for Business Central add demo data that you can use to learn how to use the Jobs and Project Management capabilities in Business Central.